-The project site is located within the Highway One scenic corridor.
-The site of the proposed wireless communications facilities is adequately screened from the Highway One scenic corridor by the use of camouflage techniques.
-The proposed wireless communication facility will be located on the roof of the existing commercial building and will be camouflaged by the existing 3-foot screening wall.
-The proposed new equipment will not result in a visual impact to the scenic resource.
+The project site is located within the Amesti Road Scenic viewshed.
+The site of the proposed wireless communications facility is adequately screened from Amesti Road by the use of camouflage techniques.
+The proposed wireless communication facility will be located on an existing monopine and will be camouflaged by proposed improvements that include fake tree branches, bark material and green and brown paint to match surrounding foliage.
+As conditioned, the proposed new equipment will not result in a visual impact to the scenic resource.